alwell/NorthernLine/nlmetta.md

 **Table of Contents**
-Preface; Introduction; Not all physics is physics; Preparing for the journey; Misconceptions; Who do we listen to?; Secular mindfulness (non-religious mindfulness); The path of detachment; How this book works; Summarizing the key points: How this book works, 14 Big Ideas of Mindfulness.
+Preface; Introduction; Not all physics is physics; Preparing for the journey; Misconceptions; Who do we listen to?; Secular mindfulness (non-religious mindfulness); The path of detachment; How this book works; Summarizing the key points: How this book works, 14 Big Understanding Reality.

 51 pictures of Tube Stations plus quotes.